jepetersohn/phase-3-guide/README.md

   - ...but we will ocassionally have surprise break-outs
   - ...and we may occasionally drop lectures if we think we'll be interrupting your flow
+- Pace &amp; Schedule
+  - I reserve the right to change the schedule and accelerate / collapse days depending on the pace of the cohort

 ## Challenges